bebop/poly/mfe/energy_params.md

 The following is the modified version of the man pages from [ViennaRNA](https://github.com/ViennaRNA/ViennaRNA/blob/master/man/RNAlib.texi)

-Various loop parameters depend in general on the pairs closing the loops, as well as unpaired bases in the loops.
-Internally, the library distinguishes 8 types of pairs (CG=1, GC=2, GU=3, UG=4, AU=5, UA=6, nonstandard=7, 0= no pair), and 5 types of bases (A=1, C=2, G=3, U=4 and 0
-for anything else).
+Various loop energy parameters depend in general on the pairs closing the loops, as well as unpaired bases in the loops.
+Internally, the library distinguishes 8 types of pairs (CG=1, GC=2, GU=3, UG=4, AU=5, UA=6, nonstandard=7, 0= no pair), and 5 types of bases (A=1, C=2, G=3, U=4 and 0 for anything else).
 Parameters belonging to pairs of type 0 are not listed in the parameter files, but values for nonstandard pairs (type 7) and nonstandard bases (type 0) are.

 Thus, a table for symmetric size 2 interior loops would have `7*7*5*5` entries (2 pairs, two unpaired bases).

 The order of entries always uses the closing pair or pairs as the first